bughatti/SetTopBox/README.md

 -artwork downloader mp

 now lets exit Kodi and open it back up.
-Head over to Programs and click on USTVnow and it will ask you to put in your log in credentials and select your plan, hit ok
+Head over to Programs and click on USTVnow Live and it will ask you to put in your log in credentials and select your plan, hit ok

 now lets go back to addons and install from zip this file https://github.com/Lunatixz/XBMC_Addons/raw/master/zips/repository.lunatixz/repository.lunatixz-1.0.zip then go back to install from repo and select Lunatixz repo then porgram addons then pseudo tv live